pangolinjs/core/README.md

 ### Tasks
 These are the main Gulp tasks:
 * Run `gulp` to start the default task.
 This task watches for file changes.
 All generated files are placed in `dev`.
+* Run `gulp development` to start the default task without file watching.
+All generated files are placed in `dev`.
-* Run `gulp distribution` to create prduction ready resources.
+* Run `gulp production` to create prduction ready resources.
 This task minifys CSS and JavaScript files and compresses images.
 All genereated files will be placed in `dist`.

 There are more tasks available for standalone execution:
 * `sass:dev` and `sass:dist` for Sass compilation.